 Lindsay Lohan gets punched in the face after accusing refugee parents of trafficking, trying to take the kids

-Lindsay Lohan gave new meaning to the "Parent Trap," after accusing Syrian refugee parents of human trafficking and attempted to take their children before getting punched in the face.
+Lindsay Lohan gave new meaning to the "Parent Trap," after accusing Syrian refugee parents of human trafficking and attempting to take their children before getting punched in the face.

 On Friday night in Moscow, the former child star filmed the bizarre "trafficking" incident and shared it as an Instagram Live on her account.